A client recently asked me if he should run some comparison ads. It’s a good question, and the answer depends on a variety of factors.

-Every since 1984, when Steve Jobs launched the Macintosh with one of the most famous superbowl commercials of all time, the folks up in Redmond have been paranoid about Apple.
-So paranoid, in fact, they’ve ignored one of the most basic tenets of marketing and comparative advertising…
+Ever since 1984, when Steve Jobs launched the Macintosh with one of the most famous Superbowl commercials of all time, the folks at Microsoft have been paranoid about Apple.
+So paranoid, in fact, they ignored one of the most basic tenets of marketing and comparative advertising…

 Never respond to an attack by a smaller competitor.